Plane forced to fly 885km back to Tokyo after arriving at airport 10 minutes too late

 Conscious of the delay to services, it seems that Japan Airlines requested written permission in advance for these flights upon realising that they would arrive after the curfew.

+In a statement, Japan Airlines told The Independent: “We apologise for the inconvenience and burden caused by not being able to take passengers to Fukuoka as scheduled and the long flight time.”

-The Independent has contacted Fukuoka Airport and Japan Airlines for comment.
+The Independent has contacted Fukuoka Airport for comment.

 Join our commenting forum